AMANMUHAL/TASKTRACKER/README.md

 - Task management: Users can create, update, and delete tasks.
 Each task has a title, description, priority, and status (e.g., "To Do," "In Progress," "Completed").
 - Filtering and sorting: Users can filter tasks by status and search for specific tasks.
 Tasks can be sorted by priority or creation date.
 - Responsive design: The application is designed to be fully responsive and work seamlessly across different devices and screen sizes.
+- Some feature are still in Development phase

 ## Prerequisites